walshaw/unwaver/README.md

 property of the repeat is that it is relatively invariant over a very long domain of the protein, over 1,000 amino acids, indicating a genuine structural and presumably functional uniqueness compared to 'normal' right-handed and other coiled coils.
-The mean hydophobic period indicated 14 turns over a repeat of 51 amino acid residues of alpha-helices in a right-handed coiled-coil conformation.
+The mean hydrophobic period indicated 14 turns over a repeat of 51 amino acid residues of alpha-helices in a right-handed coiled-coil conformation.

-It was therefore natural to suppose that this repeat sequence/structure may be key to its function in *Streptomyces* and to ask if other proteins existed with this rather precise, sustained repeat existed in other organisms, and with what potential functions.
+It was therefore natural to suppose that this repeat sequence/structure may be key to its function in *Streptomyces* and to ask if other proteins with this rather precise, sustained repeat existed in other organisms, and with what potential functions.
 It transpired that the protein (FilP) encoded by the neighbouring gene of *Streptomyces* was a very similar, but much shorter, kind of protein as Scy.
 I also found that a previously-characterised *S. coelicolor* coiled-coil protein involved in polar growth and morphogenesis, DivIVA, was of a somewhat similar nature (Walshaw *et al.*, 2010), although less similar than FilP.
-It was then a case of analysing various other coiled-coil or probable coiled-coil proteins implicated in the literature for various reasons.
-However, this approach was limited and it seemed useful to be able to perform a systematic, exhaustive search of all protein sequences in the UniProtKB database.
-The results of the search for the 'Scy-like repeat' are in Walshaw *et al.* (2010), which is also the reference to cite for UNWAVER.
+It was then a case of analysing, sequence by sequence, various other coiled-coil or probable coiled-coil proteins implicated in the literature for various reasons.
+However, this approach was limited and it seemed useful to be able to perform a systematic, exhaustive search of all protein sequences in the UniProtKB database; UNWAVER was then written for this purpose.
+The results of the search for the
+'Scy-like repeat' are in Walshaw *et al.* (2010), which is also the reference to cite for UNWAVER.